NewCaliforniaWaterAtlas/data-groundwater/water_quantity/README.txt

 * ArcGIS endpoint
 * Run python script ./modified_files/dwr_casgem/scripts/python/wells_casgem_arcgis
 * This downloads JSON data from ArcGIS endpoint.
 * Check that results are not maxing out at 1000 - if they are, the script my need to be adjusted to get smaller units.
 Certain counties have a lot of well readings (Ex.
 Fresno), so the results are limited to voluntary collected data, by collecting agencies.
 To obtain a list of all collecting agencies, use the timeseries data to get a distinct list of counties.
 We did this with mongodb.
+* Shorted facets that contain ampersand to just the first word.
+ArcGIS does a LIKE search for the district, so right now it doesn't matter.
+Changing '&' to a properly escaped character might also work, but need to see what ArcGIS accepts.
 * Rebuild mongo collection of wells: ./modified_files/dwr_casgem/scripts/python/wells_json_to_mongo.py

 > db.database.distinct('properties.collecting', {'properties.county':'Fresno'});